franciscogarate/pyliferisk/README.md

 #<a name="books"></a><h2>Books</h2>

-The author is checking the library with the examples from following textbook:
+The author is checking the library with the examples from the following textbooks:
 - Actuarial Mathematics for Life Contingent Risks (David C. M. Dickson, Mary R. Hardy and Howard R. Waters) Cambridge University Press, 2009.
 - Actuarial Mathematics (2nd Edition), Bowers et al.  Society of Actuaries, 1997.
 - Matemática de los Seguros de Vida, (Gil Fana J.A., Heras Matínez A. and Vilar Zanón J.L.)
 Fundación Mapfre Estudios, 1999.